JonasGiven/HR-data-attendance-analysis-for-Atliq-technologies/README.md

 ## Technologies Used

-The following technologies were utilized in this project:
+The following technologies were used in this project:

 - **MySQL**
 - **Excel**